- Review your passwords to make sure they are strong and unique.

 - Configure LastPass settings to automatically log out after 15 minutes when all browsers are closed or after 60 minutes when idle.

 - If you need to use LastPass from a public computer, consider using One-Time Passwords.
-This walks you through safely creating and storing your One-Time Passwords.

 For more information, visit the LastPass Getting Started guide.